Besides switching to a cheaper energy tariff, the best way to save money on your energy bills is to get smart with how you consume energy.

-With a smart meter, you’ll get a free In-Home Display.
-This is the device that actually shows you how much energy you’re using.
+With a smart meter, you’ll get a free In-Home Display which is the device that shows you exactly how much energy you’re using.

 The deadline for the UK smart meter rollout has been pushed back to 2024.
 To book a free installation in the nearer future, you should contact your energy supplier.

 Use a smart power strip or smart plug adaptor

 A variety of devices can go into standby mode.
 Between phone chargers, TVs, dishwashers, washing machines, microwave ovens, computers, printers and more, you may have up to 50 devices in your house on standby mode (also called ghost mode or vampire power) in a day.

 A smart power strip or plug adaptor knows when to not consume electricity for equipment in standby mode.
 It also allows you to select which items you want to turn off or on at any time.
 For the average household, using a smart power strip could save around £150 per year.

 By replacing your light bulbs with LED lights, you can save nearly a third on your lighting costs.
 These bulbs use around 90% less energy than incandescent bulbs.
 They will also last up to 10 or even 20 times longer, meaning you won’t have to worry about changing them as often.